kwantumlabs/Attention-Allocation-Experiment/README.md

 *Cultural responsibility is not evolutionarily stable unless the platform actively incentivises it.*

-this reflects classical results from mechanism design; that if a system rewards a property, equilibrium behaviour will favor that property, even when doing so will have negative externalities.
+This reflects a classical problem; that if a system rewards a property, equilibrium behaviour will favor that property, even when doing so will have negative externalities.

 ## Limitations and Future Work